Gregory Cromwell, 1st Baron Cromwell: Welcoming Anne of Cleves at Calais

 When she came to the Lantern Gate, she stayed and viewed the king's ships, the Lion and the Sweepstake, decked with 100 banners of silk and gold, wherein were 200 master gunners and mariners and 31 trumpets, "and a double drum that was never seen in England before"; and so her Grace entered into Calais.
 At her entry, 150 pieces of ordnance let out of the said two ships made such a smoke that one of her train could not see another.
 "Where stood in order on both sides the streets, like a lane, with 500 soldiers in the King's livery of the retinue of Calais, and the mayor of Calais with his brethren, and the commons of Calais, and the merchants of the Staple, stood in like manner in array, and made a lane wherethrough she passed to her lodging".
 There the mayor and his brethren came to her and gave her 50 sovereigns of gold, and the mayor of the Staple, 60.
 Next morning "she had a gun shot, justing and all other royalty that could be devised in the King's garrison;" and kept open household there for the 15 days that she remained."
 The Admiral had been instructed by Henry VIII to "cheer my lady and her train so they think the time short".
 Anne knew little English, so, with the assistance of an interpreter, he taught her to play "Sent" and other card games that the king enjoyed, with Gregory Cromwell taking part.

 The journey to England was planned for Friday afternoon; however, the weather proved so rough that it was futile to think of crossing at that time.
-The Lord Admiral entertained Anne of Cleves on the Saturday by showing her the ship prepared for her passage, with the other ships in the harbour, gaily decorated and with men on the tops, shrouds, and yard-arms.
+The Lord High Admiral entertained Anne of Cleves on the Saturday by showing her the ship prepared for her passage, with the other ships in the harbour, gaily decorated and with men on the tops, shrouds, and yard-arms.
 Guns were shot off in her honour, and after a banquet there was jousting.
 The high winds and rough seas continued until Saturday the 27th, when the weather was favourable for the crossing and Anne of Cleves finally arrived in England, landing at Deal, in Kent.